mitranim/fpx/docs/html/partials/index.md

 Major difference from Lodash's `_.keyBy`: keys must pass the [`isKey`](#-iskey-value-) test or be ignored.
 This means they must be primitives, excluding the nonsense values `null`, `undefined`, `NaN` and `±Infinity`.
 This helps avoid accidental garbage in the output.

-Safe to call on a non-list: returns `{}`.
-Accepts bonus arguments for the operator.

 ```js
 function double(value) {return value * 2}